chinapedia/wikipedia.abstract.en/Page/Demographics_of_Eritrea.md

 Saho

-Eritrean_Women.jpeg women in traditional attire.]]
+women in traditional attire.]]
 The Saho represent 4% of Eritrea's population.[15]
 They principally reside in the Debubawi Keyih Bahri Region and the Northern Red Sea Region of Eritrea.
 Their language is called Saho.
 They are predominantly Muslim, although a few Christians known as the Irob live in the Debub Region of Eritrea and the Tigray region of Ethiopia.

 Bilen